nelsondca/Java-Client-Server-Banking-Application/README.md

 Users can view their transaction history.
 Users can update their password.
 Balance inquiries and updates can be performed.

-Transaction Handling:
+(Transaction Handling)

 Users can lodge money into their accounts.

 Money can be transferred to other users' accounts.

 A list of all registered users can be retrieved.

-Logging Out and Exiting:
+Logging Out and Exiting

 Users can log out of their account.

 The application can be exited using the designated option.

 Ensure secure network conditions.

-Notes:
+Notes
 Is not intended for real-world financial transactions.
 There is a lot of room for improvement in the code, like validation, etc.